Author Archives: tomvox1

 tomvox1’s Watches for Sale – 1990s Tudor ref.
 79170 “Big Block” Inverse Panda Automatic Chronograph

-Contact me here to make this cool Tudor Big Block yours today!
+Click here to contact me and make this cool Tudor Big Block yours today!

 On offer is this super cool circa mid-1990s Tudor ref.
 79170 Oysterdate Chrono Time chronograph with gorgeous Near Mint glossy black Inverse Panda dial, massive “Big Block” Oyster case and rotating dual-time bezel.
 This classic plexi-crystal Tudor chrono, one of the last before the introduction of the sapphire crystal models, is powered by a Tudor-modified Valjoux caliber 7750, and the ref.
 79170 with rotating bezel is the most uncommon version of this era.
 The high gloss dial is very attractive and, having owned both a matte dial version previously and now this one, the wow factor is frankly far superior on these, with not only the attractiveness of the shimmering black gloss dial but also the very nicely delineated engined-turned high gloss white sub-registers.